 “Jesus Christ is the same yesterday, today, and forever” (Hebrews 13:8).
 Our mission is to proclaim the objective reality of God as He has revealed Himself in Jesus Christ.

 In 1993, St. Stephen's was founded by Canon Craig Merkel, his wife and family, and a small group of very close friends who shared the same vision to plant a traditional, orthodox Anglican parish, rooted in ancient Catholic order.
 Today, 30 years later, St. Stephen's is blessed with a growing and dynamic body of Christians, committed to maintaining those founding principles, and carrying the Light of Christ into the modern world, without compromise of Christian Faith, as given us by Christ

 A vibrant parish is one with its doors open to the faithful members of its parish, and to the community at large; a visible and active worship of God, and a visible and active presence in the community.
 Many opportunities for worship AND community service are engaged at St. Stephen's.

-After spending many years located within a small business park in Richardson, TX St. Stephen's has moved!
-We are excited to announce that we have completed construction on a brand new, freestanding building in the beautiful, small community of Lucas, TX.
+After spending many years located within a small business park in Richardson, TX, St. Stephen's has moved!
+Construction was completed on a freestanding building in the beautiful, small community of Lucas, TX.
 Construction on the first phase of our new home was completed July 2019.
 The new property sits on 4 acres of land with lots of room to grow - we anticipate expanding the church over the years to come as we grow into and out of the current footprint of our new building.
 Help us to grow our church!

-Join us at the new location of St. Stephen’s church in Lucas, TX!
+Join us at St. Stephen’s church in Lucas, TX!